-This One Quote From Tim Cook’s Charlottesville Email Proves It's Not About Politics
+This One Quote From Tim Cook's Charlottesville Email Says What Trump Should Have

 The CEO of one of the country's most prominent and powerful corporations did what the president has shown himself unable to do: unequivocally condemn white supremacy and hatred.
 In a letter to employees, Apple's Tim Cook made clear the company's values.
 There's one quote from Cook's email about Charlottesville that the whole country needs to consider.